rollokb/resume/resume.md

 As a full stack developer for Bought By Many I worked in Agile teams on both consumer facing websites such as ExoticDirect.com and BoughtByMany.com;
 micro-services; and frontend SaaS applications.

 I worked on everything from simple front end components written in CoffeeScript and SASS, to more complex realtime websocket powered user-interfaces.
-While work on Bought By Many’s micro services involved adding new features, such as: new endpoint; analytical Mongo aggregations; and API integrations with third parties and our own services, to several large Flask applications.
+While work on Bought By Many’s Python based microservices involved adding new features, such
+as: new endpoints; analytical Mongo aggregations; and API integrations with third parties and our own services, to several large Flask applications.

 I created a new frontend SaaS application to replace the one written in Backbone.JS.
 This application served as a frontend to Bought By Many’s micro services; which needed a tool to visualize data and administrate aspects of the business.
 I rewrote the app in modern ES6; using RxJS (a functional JS library) as the primary library, while using D3.js for data visualisations.
-The build depended on PostCSS and Babel, and jQuery Globalize (for I18N).
+The build depended on PostCSS and Babel, and jQuery Globalize for internationalization (I18N).

 ### Full Stack Developer, Seven Stones - Total Health
 *January 2015 - October 2015*